๐Ÿ“šAP English Literature

 Self-Check Questions

-1. Which two devices both create emphasis through repetition but differ in what gets repeated—and how would you distinguish their effects in a close reading?
+1. Anaphora and alliteration both create emphasis through repetition, but they differ in what gets repeated (opening words vs. initial consonant sounds).
+How would you distinguish their effects in a close reading of a poem?

-2. If an FRQ asks you to analyze how an author establishes a speaker's credibility, which rhetorical appeal should anchor your argument, and what textual evidence would you look for?
+2. If an FRQ asks you to analyze how an author establishes a speaker's credibility, which rhetorical appeal should anchor your argument?
+What specific textual evidence (diction, tone, self-presentation) would you look for?

-3. Compare metaphor and simile: Why might a poet choose the implicit identification of metaphor over the explicit comparison of simile in a passage about grief?
+3. Why might a poet choose the implicit identification of metaphor over the explicit comparison of simile in a passage about grief?
+What does each form do to the reader's sense of distance from the emotion?

-4. How do antithesis and irony both create meaning through contrast, and what distinguishes the type of contrast each employs?
+4. Antithesis and irony both create meaning through contrast.
+What distinguishes the type of contrast each employs, and how would your analysis of each differ in an essay?

-5. You're writing a comparative analysis of two speeches—one relies heavily on pathos, the other on logos.
-What thesis structure would allow you to analyze how each appeal shapes the speaker's relationship with the audience?
+5. You're writing a comparative analysis of two speeches where one relies heavily on pathos and the other on logos.
+What thesis structure would let you analyze how each appeal shapes the speaker's relationship with the audience?